 - 1-3 grams of cannabis or hemp flower

-- Decarboxylate your plant material in the Ardent Nova by starting a cycle, or if using the Ardent FX, by running the A1 setting for THC or CBG-rich material and A2 setting for CBD-rich material.
+- Decarboxylate your plant material in the Ardent Nova by starting a cycle, or if using the Ardent FX or Mini, by running the A1 setting for THC or CBG-rich material and A2 setting for CBD-rich material.

 - Place your decarbed material inside an empty mason jar and pour the grain alcohol over top, covering the material completely.
 Close the mason jar securely.